Robin Stevens (puppeteer): Early life

 Stevens was born in Chorleywood, England.
-He trained at the Cannon Hill Puppet Theater for four years (1978–1982) with John Blundall when Robin's father died, the world-famous puppet master.
+He trained at the Cannon Hill Puppet Theater from 1978 to 1982 with John Blundall.

 Career

-Stevens worked for Ragdoll Productions for 24 years (1985–2005), writing the series Pob's Playtime, Rosie and Jim and co-writing Tots TV.
-Later on he also at times co-wrote scripts and originated content with Alan Dapre.
+Stevens worked for Ragdoll Productions from 1985 to 2005, writing the series Pob's Playtime, Rosie and Jim, and co-writing Tots TV.
+Later he co-wrote scripts and originated content with Alan Dapre.
 He also worked for the BBC, puppeteering Jo Corner on Corners.
 He puppeteered Pob in Pob's Programme, Jim and Duck in Rosie and Jim, Tom in Tots TV (he also wrote the scripts with Tiny's puppeteer Andrew Davenport), and The Man in the Magic House in Teletubbies (he voiced the man in all foreign dubs except for the PBS Kids version where US actress Dena Davis redubbed the voice).
 Stevens also played Grandpappa in Boohbah and Mr. Perfect in Blips.

 Stevens won a BAFTA for his episode of Tots TV 'Baking Bread'.

-Stevens now lives in the US, where he runs a cider business.
+Stevens lives in the US, where he runs a cider business.